Empowering the next generation

-Since its launch in 2006, Goal has grown to become an internationally-recognised global movement operating in more than 20 countries.
+Since its launch in 2006, Goal has grown to become an internationally-recognised global movement operating in more than 20 markets.
 Through sport and activity-based learning, Goal delivers modules on financial education; communication skills; health and hygiene; and self-confidence.

 We reached more than 821,000 girls and young women between 2006 and mid-2022.
 Our target is to reach one million girls between 2006 and 2023.

 Preparing young people to be job-ready

 Globally, more than 200 million young people are out of work or live in low-income poverty.
 Many disadvantaged young people lack the skills they need to get a job or to improve their circumstances, including knowing how to manage their financial future.
 At the same time, employers can find it difficult to hire someone with the right balance of technical and soft skills.

-During 2021, we will continue to support employability across our markets, including through COVID-19 economic recovery projects.
+In 2022, we continue to support employability across our markets, including through COVID-19 economic recovery projects.

 Nurturing small business owners to succeed

 More individuals and businesses have greater access to financial services than ever before.
 However, many micro and small business owners lack the financial management skills they need to grow their business.

-In 2021, we will continue to support entrepreneurship across our markets, including through COVID-19 economic recovery projects.
+In 2022, we continue to support entrepreneurship across our markets, including through COVID-19 economic recovery projects.